-- Appearing anxious, depressed and emotionally withdrawn with low self-esteem - Self-harming, self-cutting or anorexia - Criminal activity e.g. shoplifting or taking drugs or alcohol
+- appearing anxious, depressed and emotionally withdrawn with low self-esteem; - self-harming, self-cutting or anorexia; - criminal activity e.g. shoplifting or taking drugs or alcohol; - declining performance, aspirations or motivation;

-- Declining performance, aspirations or motivation - Not allowed to attend any extra-curricular or after school activities - Girls and young women may be accompanied to and from school/college - Attending school but absenting themselves from lessons - Stopping attendance at school/college - A family history of older siblings leaving education early and marrying early
+- not allowed to attend any extra-curricular or after school activities; - girls and young women may be accompanied to and from school/college; - attending school but absenting themselves from lessons; - stopping attendance at school; - a family history of older siblings leaving education early and marrying early.